 Known for its breathtaking scenery amid the crystal-blue Mediterranean and well-preserved ancient ruins, Capri has been attracting visitors from near and far for some two thousand years.
-Here, a few of the island’s can’t-miss highlights.
+Here, a few can’t-miss highlights on a trip to Capri.

 1. Villa Jovis